The Singleton

 "Yes."

-"You are asking me to end my career and my company to prevent an outcome I cannot verify."
+"You are asking me to end my company and my life to prevent an outcome neither of us can verify."

 "Ninety-four point two."

-Julian lifted his finger off the surface.
-The smudged line restored itself.
+"Ninety-four point two."
+He lifted his finger from the board.
+The smudged line restored itself, clean.
+"Okay."

 "Julian."